Baileys Brownie Cheesecake

-A water bath is one of the methods bakers utilize to minimize the chances a cheesecake could crack.
+A water bath or bain-marie is one of the methods bakers utilize to minimize the chances a cheesecake could crack.
 Although this cheesecake is covered with ganache which will hide any cracks, it’s still lovely to have a perfect cheesecake after it cools.

 The steam from the bain-marie helps the cheesecake cook and rise slowly and at an even temperature.
 This steady baking is key to preventing cracks.
 Plus the steamy environment makes for an ultra-creamy cheesecake.